jorge5a/ESP82_Wiegand/README.md

 # ESP82_Wiegand
-Wiegand protocol sender for ESP82
+Wiegand protocol sender for ESP8266

-ESP8266 is 3.3V GPIO and Wiegand is 5V we have options

-1. Connect your ESP82 sender near the reader and cross your fingers
-2. Use a logic level converter (3.3V to 5V)
+You can connect it directly.
+Mosfet pull down the signal to 0